DEFRA/software-development-standards/CONTRIBUTING.md

 ## Finishing up

-When your contribution has been accepted, you can go ahead and merge it using the GitHub UI for the pull request.
-If you have multiple commits on your branch it will squash them, and ask you to confirm what the final single commit message should be.
+When your contribution has been approved, you can go ahead and merge it using the GitHub UI for the pull request.

+> **IMPORTANT** If you have multiple commits on your branch it will squash them, and ask you to confirm what the final single commit message should be.
+Rewrite the message so it reflects the final change you've made (feedback may have changed your original intent) and why.

 With that done sit back, have a 🍹, and ponder your next contribution!